tatapuchi/Borb/README.md

 # Borb
-A restrictive open source software license.
+A restrictive open source software license designed for applications and games.

 ---